 <item>

-<guid isPermaLink="true">https://community.diyvinci.com/tutorials-m23dy4f4/post/the-quiet-bloom-portrait-tutorial-C3EhhAfTFXFZqy3</guid>
+<guid isPermaLink="true">https://community.diyvinci.com/tutorials-m23dy4f4/post/forest-pattern-design-UFOfUEGyY6wpiHA</guid>

 </item>